- Home

 Making a funeral plan

-Some people may want to plan their own funeral, others may not.
 If you want to plan your funeral, you could discuss your wishes with your family and friends, lodge a plan with the funeral director of your choice or record your wishes in your will.
-The executor should follow the directions in your will, but is not bound to do so.

 You can personalise your funeral to suit your cultural or spiritual beliefs.
-You may have just a few simple requests for music you want played or poems you’d like read, or you may have ideas for the full service.
+You may have just a few simple requests for music you want played or poems you’d like read, or you may have lots of ideas for the full service.
 You can also choose not to have a funeral at all or to have a non-traditional event such as a celebration of life.
 If you change your mind, you can alter these arrangements at any time.

 To prearrange or prepay a funeral, talk to a funeral director.
+You can download a pre-planning information form from Funerals Australia (formerly the Australian Funeral Directors Association).

-Additional resources
+More resources

 View the Cancer Council NSW editorial policy.